-For Canadian Pension Plans, the pension expense for 2022 was determined based on membership data as at December 31, 2021.
-The accrued benefit obligation as at December 31, 2022 was determined based on the membership data as at December 31, 2021, and extrapolated one year based on December 31, 2022 assumptions.
-For US Pension Plans, the pension expense for 2022 was determined based on membership data as at December 31, 2021.
-The accrued benefit obligation as at December 31, 2022 was determined based on the membership data as at December 31, 2021, and extrapolated one year based on December 31, 2022 assumptions.
+For Canadian Pension Plans, the pension expense for 2023 was determined based on membership data as at December 31, 2021.
+The accrued benefit obligation as at December 31, 2023 was determined based on the membership data as at December 31, 2022, and extrapolated one year based on December 31, 2023 assumptions.
+For US Pension Plans, the pension expense for 2023 was determined based on membership data as at December 31, 2022.
+The accrued benefit obligation as at December 31, 2023 was determined based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on the membership data as at December 31, 2022, and extrapolated one year based on December 31, 2023 assumptions.

-For Canadian Post-employment Benefit Plans, the expense for 2022 was based on membership and eligibility data as at September 30, 2018 and the accrued benefit obligations as at December 31, 2022 was based on membership data as at September 30, 2021.
-The accrued benefit obligation for US Post-employment Benefit Plans as at December 31, 2022, related to certain retired Loral employees, was determined based on membership data as at December 31, 2020 and adjusted to exclude from the valuation those members reported active as of December 31, 2020 if, as of the November 18, 2021, they were not eligible to retire from the plan.
-For other US Post-employment Benefit Plans, the accrued benefit obligation as at December 31, 2022 was determined based on membership data as at January 1, 2022 and extrapolated, based on December 31, 2022 assumptions.
+For Canadian Post-employment Benefit Plans, the expense for 2023 was based on membership and eligibility data as at September 30, 2021 and the accrued benefit obligations as at December 31, 2023 was based on membership data as at September 30, 2021.
+The accrued benefit obligation for US Post-employment Benefit Plans as at December 31, 2023, related to certain retired Loral employees, was determined based on membership data as at December 31, 2022.
+For other US Post-employment Benefit Plans, the accrued benefit obligation as at December 31, 2023 was determined based on membership data as at December 31, 2022 and extrapolated, based on December 31, 2023 assumptions.

-The most recent valuation of the pension plans for funding purposes was as of December 31, 2021.
-Valuations will be performed for the pension plans as of December 31, 2022.
+The most recent valuation of the pension plans for funding purposes was as of December 31, 2022.
+Valuations will be performed for the pension plans as of December 31, 2023.

-The expenses included on the consolidated statements of income and the consolidated statements of comprehensive income (loss) were as follows:
+The expenses included on the consolidated statements of income (loss) and the consolidated statements of comprehensive income (loss) were as follows: